CodeShark-NTHU/TaiGo/README.md

 ```
 ## Automatic Test for the all API

-Testing this API is easy, simply do the following steps:
+To test this API, simply do the following steps:
 ```
 $ RACK_ENV=test rake db:migrate
 $ bundle exec rake spec